Get stronger at home - 6 of the best dumbbells for women, tested by a fitness instructor

 Weight range: 1kg to 8kg

-If Pilates with weights is in your workout routine, you'll need a small pair of dumbbells, ranging from 1kg to about 5kg maximum.
-For this, having done Pilates every day myself for the last couple of weeks, I can recommend Physical Company's Neo Hex Dumbbells.
-Unlike many options, these go as low as 1kg and up in increments of 0.5kg up to 3kg, giving you plenty of room to progress.
+If Pilates is in your workout routine, you'll need a small pair of dumbbells, ranging from 1kg to about 5kg maximum.
+For this, having done at least 10 minutes of Pilates every day for the last couple of weeks, I can recommend Physical Company's Neo Hex Dumbbells.
+Unlike many options, these go as low as 1kg and up in smaller increments of 0.5kg up to 3kg, giving you plenty of room to progress.

-I love the design - being hex dumbbells they don't roll away from you when you put them down off your yoga mat and the neoprene coating around the cast iron feels premium and doesn't mark easily even in the lighter colours, which makes a nice change from the sea of black and metal.
+I love the design - being hex dumbbells, they don't roll away from you when you put them down off your yoga mat, and the neoprene coating around the cast iron feels premium, comfortable to hold, and even the lighter colours don't mark very easily.

 Pros